 How long do edibles stay in your body?

-- For blood tests, THC will be detectable for 1 to 2 days, although this can increase for regular users.
+- THC will be detectable for 1 to 2 days for blood tests, although this can increase for regular users.

-- Saliva tests aren’t very effective for edibles, but can e detectable for between 1 to 3 days.
+- Saliva tests aren’t very effective for edibles but can be detectable for 1 to 3 days.

 - Hair follicles edibles tests for THC work up to 90 days after ingestion.